-Alberta has a publicly administered and funded health care system that by which Albertans receive universal access to medically necessary hospital and medical services.
-To apply for Alberta Health Care Insurance Plan and review costs associated with this coverage please contact Government of Alberta Health and Wellness at www.health.alberta.ca.
+Alberta has a publicly administered health care system that guarantees Albertans receive universal access to medically necessary hospital and medical services.
+Alberta Health Care Insurance is affordable and offers various types of payment options.
+See the International Student Coordinator for more details.